Reviews & First Drives

 S550 (2015–2023): Global Ambitions, Mustang DNA

 The S550's arrival in 2015 marked a deliberate shift.
 Ford was selling the Mustang in right-hand-drive markets for the first time, and the styling reflected that broader audience.
 Compared to the retro-heavy S197, the S550 sat lower and wider with cleaner, more aerodynamic surfacing.
-The long-hood, short-deck proportions stayed intact — a non-negotiable for Mustang buyers — but the sharp creases and angular details of the S197 gave way to smoother, more sculpted body panels.
+The long-hood, short-deck proportions stayed intact, a non-negotiable for Mustang buyers, but the sharp creases and angular details of the S197 gave way to smoother, more sculpted body panels.
 The tri-bar taillights remained, now recessed and angled rather than flat, and the front fascia carried a more aggressive, production-car-appropriate stance without leaning too heavily on nostalgia.

 S650 (2024+): Sharper, Meaner, More Deliberate

 The S650 uses the S550 as its foundation but tightens every detail.
-The front grille is bolder, the LED headlights are narrower and more intense, and the hood creases are more pronounced — the overall effect is more menacing without resorting to concept-car theatrics.
+The front grille is bolder, the LED headlights are narrower and more intense, and the hood creases are more pronounced.
+The overall effect is more menacing without resorting to concept-car theatrics.
 At the rear, the tri-bar taillight identity is preserved but rendered with more angular edges and updated LED accents.
 Functionally, Ford added active grille shutters and revised underbody panels to reduce aerodynamic drag and improve high-speed cooling, both relevant improvements given the S650's increased power output.

 Interior and Technology